Español

 A risk factor is anything that increases your chances of getting a disease such as cancer.
 Different cancers have different risk factors.
 In many cases, it’s not clear what causes the gene changes that lead to cancer.

-Some people inherit gene mutations from a parent that increase their risk of certain cancers.
+Some people inherit a gene mutation from a parent that increases their risk of certain cancers.
 In people who inherit such a mutation, this can sometimes lead to cancer earlier in life than would normally be expected.
 Examples include:

 Still, most cancers in young adults are not caused by inherited gene changes.

 In older adults, the gene changes that lead to cancer are often acquired over a person’s lifetime.
 Some of these changes occur for no obvious reason.
-But many cancers are linked to lifestyle-related risk factors such as smoking, being overweight, eating an unhealthy diet, not getting enough exercise, and drinking too much alcohol.
+But many cancers are linked to lifestyle-related risk factors such as smoking, having excess body weight, eating an unhealthy diet, not getting enough exercise, and drinking too much alcohol.
 Exposures to things in the environment, such as radon, air pollution, chemicals in the workplace, or radiation during medical tests or procedures, also play a role in some adult cancers.

 These types of risk factors usually take many years to influence cancer risk, so they are not thought to play a large role in cancers in children, teens, or young adults.